As far as beauty goals go, being the proud owner of a mane of glossy hair is up there with having a flawless complexion – pretty much the holy grail.

-So from slathering your locks with coconut oil to the DIY massage that’ll make your hair grow faster, we’ve rounded up the most effective healthy hair hacks ever.
+From slathering on coconut oil to brushing the right way, we've rounded up the most effective healthy hair hacks ever...

-Coconut oil has taken the beauty world by storm, and given its ability to boost the health of your hair and skin, it’s no surprise.
+Coconut oil has taken the beauty world by storm over the last few years, and given its ability to boost the health of your hair and skin, it’s no surprise.
 Packed full of vitamins and minerals, coconut oil penetrates each strand of hair to moisturise it from within.
 And because it’s a lightweight oil, you can even use it on greasy hair to boost shine and leave it feeling softer and smoother.
 Either slather it on like a mask and leave for a few minutes, or for very dry hair, leave it on overnight and rinse off in the morning.

 Yep, giving your hair a final rinse with cold water is said to help flatten the rough edges of the hair shaft, leaving your hair smoother and able to better reflect light - i.e shinier.
 A cold blast can also help to soothe itchy scalps, so next time you’re in the shower, take a deep breath and turn on the cold tap.